npm/rfcs/accepted/0000-handling-peer-conflicts.md

 ### Summary

-In all cases, conflicts will _at least_ generate a warning.
+In all cases, conflicts will _at least_ generate a warning if a correct package tree cannot be calculated.
 The behavior can be summarized as:

-- **Strict mode**: Enforce all peer dependency contracts fully, and fail to build a dependency tree when this is not possible.
+- **Strict mode**: Enforce all peer dependency contracts fully, at all levels, and fail to build a dependency tree when this is not possible.
+  Do not install dependencies which have conflicts within their dependencies, even if these conflicts could potentially be resolved.
-- **Force mode**: Guarantee that _some_ dependency solution will be generated, albeit one that might be incorrect, even arbitrarily so.
+- **Force mode**: Guarantee that _some_ dependency solution will be generated, albeit one that might be incorrect, even arbitrarily so, even if the problem is the fault of the root project.
 - **Non-strict mode**: Enforce peer dependency contracts in the root project, and allow violations of those contracts deeper in the dependency graph, choosing the best solution possible.